Aviation Training Consultants: 800-874-5346

 2. “Aircraft calling Manassas tower standby.”

-At those airports where the control tower does not operate 24 hours a day, the operating hours of the tower will be listed on the appropriate charts and in the Chart Supplement U.S. During the hours the tower is not in operation, the Class E surface area rules or a combination of Class E rules to 700 feet above ground level and Class G rules to the surface will become applicable.
-Check the Chart Supplement U.S. for specifics.
+At those airports where the control tower does not operate 24 hours a day, the operating hours of the tower will be listed on the appropriate charts and in the Chart Supplement.
+During the hours the tower is not in operation, the Class E surface area rules or a combination of Class E rules to 700 feet above ground level and Class G rules to the surface will become applicable.
+Check the Chart Supplement for specifics.

 4. Departures from: